Belgian Club : RSC Anderlecht – 2013/14 – 26 matches – 3 goals

 There were a lot of doubts about de Zeeuw when Anderlecht approached him for a loan.
 After all, he had never been able to keep up at Spartak and there was a suspicion that the injury he suffered during the 2012 World Cup, a jaw injury / concussion after an involuntary kick in the face, had left its mark, both physically and mentally.
 It was therefore not surprising that de Zeeuw arrived in Brussels with a considerable training backlog.

-Anderlecht decided not to take on the Dutchman and because de Zeeuw’s contract with Spartak also expires, the ex-international found himself without a club.
+With Anderlecht deciding to not sign the Dutchman and de Zeeuw’s contract with Spartak expiring, the ex-international suddenly found himself without a club.
 Six months later he gets a contract on an amateur basis with NAC Breda and despite an impressive debut with two goals against ADO Den Haag, de Zeeuw can’t save NAC from relegation.

-Meanwhile de Zeeuw had also been busy with the BALR. clothing line he had set up with Eljero Elia and Gregory Vanderwiel, among others, and decided to not try and secure a contract in the US but focus all his attention on that.
+Meanwhile de Zeeuw had also been busy with the BALR. clothing line he had set up with, among others, Eljero Elia and Gregory Vanderwiel and made the decision to not try and secure a contract in the US but focus all his attention on his business and retire from football.